 Today’s Palais Schönborn-Batthyány serves as an event location, business premises, and exhibition venue for the W&K art gallery.
 But that’s not all…

-At the time of writing, the Vienna Baroque Orchestra uses the historically-appropriate location as a venue to present classical music and opera from the likes of Mozart, Vivaldi, Beethoven, and other famous names of the past.
+At the time of writing, the Vienna Baroque Orchestra uses the historically-appropriate location as a venue to present classical music and opera from the likes of Mozart, Vivaldi, Beethoven, and similar names of the past.

 Concerts take place (in normal times) on 5-6 days of the week, with tickets available through the orchestra’s website.